OsoaGH/FromStutterFixUpdated/README.md

 ## Okay, but how do I know it's working?

 Run the game without the fix, and try plugging/unplugging a USB dongle.
 If windowed, make sure the game window is focused (the stutter won't happen otherwise).
 You should see a noticeable stutter.
 Now apply the fix, then repeat the test.
 It should no longer occur.

+On the DLL version, a sound will play at boot if the achievment fix is enabled.

 ## Does it break anything?